VertiSource HR | HRIS and HR Outsourcing

 Controller Insight

-One of the first things I reconcile is “hours worked” in timekeeping to “hours paid” in the payroll register, by employee-week.
+One of the first things we look at is “hours worked” in timekeeping to “hours paid” in the payroll register, by employee-week.
 A pay-period total can look fine while a workweek overtime break is wrong, and that flows straight into the general ledger.

 This control work is easier when your time and attendance workflow and earning codes in payroll processing are built to produce the same totals.
 See how VertiSource HR’s automated T&A does this.